 The second equation can be decomposed as a product of profit margin, assets turnover and financial leverage as shown below:

 = (Net income/sales) X (sales/total assets) X (total assets / shareholders equity)

 = net profit margin X assets turnover X financial leverage

 Profit margin reflects operating margin or operating success of a company.
 It’s also known as return on sales.
-Net profit margin indicates, how much money company is able to keep for each amount of sales it makes during the year.
+Net profit margin indicates how much money a company is able to keep for each amount of sales it makes during the year.

-Assets turnover in this equation, indicates how much money its able to generate for each amount of its assets.
-It reflects investing success of a company.
+Assets turnover in this equation, indicates how much money it’s able to generate for each amount of its assets.
+It reflects the investing success of a company.

-Financial leverage determine the success of financing activities of a company.
+Financial leverage determines the success of financing activities of a company.
 It’s also known as equity multiplier.
-Financial leverage occurs when capital structure of the company contains obligations with fixed interest rates.
+Financial leverage occurs when the capital structure of the company contains obligations with fixed interest rates.
 It captures how a company finances its assets.

 Company’s return on equity is affected by following factors:

 - and how big company’s asset size is in comparison to equity capital, and